DruvaSKumar/SahayaClient/README.md

-## NEXUS
+## SAHAYA

-Nexus is a robust disaster management platform engineered with the MERN stack.
-Its mission is to empower communities to proactively prepare for, swiftly respond to, and effectively recover from disasters.
-The frontend is built with React.js to deliver a seamless user experience.
+Sahaya is a powerful disaster management platform developed using the MERN stack.
+Its goal is to enable communities to proactively prepare for, rapidly respond to, and effectively recover from disasters.
+The platform’s frontend is crafted with React.js to ensure a smooth and intuitive user experience.
+Explore tools that safeguard, strategies that empower, and the support you need in times of crisis.

 ![Logo](https://github.com/shanmugapriya1203/nexus-client/assets/110707278/bda8cf16-d7f5-456b-a800-6e7dd85954d4)